-The goal of cancer therapy is the destruction of cancer cells and maximal preservation of the surrounding healthy tissue.
+The goal of therapy of cancer is the destruction of cancer cells and maximal preservation of the surrounding healthy tissue.
 To achieve this goal, all therapeutic means try to induce very serious damage of the genomic DNA that would exceed the possibility of the cellular repair mechanisms and force the cell to die.
-For the time being, it is very difficult to affect specifically only the cancer cells and not to influence the neighboring tissue.
-Targeted irradiation is a promising approach to this goal.
+For the time being it is very difficult to affect specifically only the cancer cells and do not influence the neighboring tissue.
+The targeted irradiation is promising for this goal.

-Ionizing radiation damages the cells through a variety of DNA lesions, of which the DSB are the most difficult to repair.
-Within minutes of irradiation, chromatin-related machinery responds and the sites of DSB are marked by phosphorylation of histone H2A.X.
-Various proteins are recruited to this marked chromatin, including proteins regulating cell-cycle arrest and DNA repair, which includes protein Nbs1 as a part of the repair complex Mre11/Rad50/Nbs1.
-As we demonstrated previously (Mareková et al. 2003), pituitary GH3 cells respond to therapeutic doses of ionizing radiation by long and intensive accumulation in G2 phase of the cell cycle.
-It is known from experiments with other cell types that long-term G2/M arrest of the cell cycle is related to increased radioresistance, and abrogation/shortening of this cell cycle arrest, such as incubation with ATM kinase inhibitors before and during the irradiation, leads to increased radiosensitivity (Vávrová et al. 2003).
+Ionizing radiation damages the cells through variety of DNA lesions, of which the DSB are the most difficult to repair.
+Within minutes upon the irradiation, chromatin-related machinery responds and the sites of DSB are marked by phosphorylation of histone H2A.X.
+Various proteins are recruited to this marked chromatin, including proteins regulating cell-cycle arrest and DNA repair, which includes protein Nbs1 as a part of repair complex Mre11/Rad50/Nbs1.
+As we demonstrated previously (Marekova et al. 2003), pituitary GH3 cells respond to therapeutic doses of ionizing radiation by long and intensive accumulation in G2 phase of cell cycle.
+It is known from experiments with other cell types, that long G2/M arrest of cell cycle is related to increased radioresistance, and abrogation/shortening of this cell cycle arrest, such as incubation with ATM kinase inhibitors before and during the irradiation, leads to increased radiosensitivity (Vavrova et al. 2003).
 The period of cell cycle arrest serves as a repair time, during which the cell attempts to repair the induced DNA damage.
-The allowed duration of this arrest is dependent on the cell type and its proliferative activity.
+Allowed length of this arrest is dependant on the cell type and its proliferative activity.
 When the repair is ineffective during the allowed period, the cell activates process of self-destruction by apoptosis.
-The length of the time of adaptation depends on the duration of the cell cycle.
-If this time is long and cells are not forced to divide in the tissue, then a cell could persist for long time with non-repaired DNA damage and cell death occurs slowly.
+The length of the time of adaptation depends on the length of the cell cycle.
+If this time is long and cells are not forced to divide in the tissue than a cell could persist for long time with the non repaired DNA damage and the cell death arrives slowly.
 Wendt et al. (2006) described at MCF-7 tumor cells radiation-induced permanent G2/M arrest of the cell cycle, caused by high expression of protein p21.
-The application of caffeine (inhibitor of ATM) before irradiation decreases the expression of p21, abrogates cell cycle arrest and enables apoptosis.
-For apoptosis induction, cell cycle progression and mitosis should be attempted.
-Pituitary adenoma cells generally have a very low proliferation rate (Čáp et al. 2003) and long cell cycle.
+Caffeine (inhibitor of ATM) application before irradiation decreases expression of p21, abrogates cell cycle arrest and enables apoptosis.
+For apoptosis induction cell cycle progression and mitosis attempt are required.
+Pituitary adenoma cells generally have very low proliferation rate (Cap et al. 2003) and long cell cycle.
 Doubling time of GH3 cell line is approximately 60 h.
-Ionizing radiation in the dose of 20 Gy completely inhibits proliferation of GH3 cells, which accumulate in the G2 phase of the cell cycle and consecutively die by apoptosis.
-However, apoptosis induction is not very intensive and considerable portion of cells remains
+Ionizing radiation in the dose of 20 Gy completely inhibits proliferation of GH3 cells, which accumulate in G2 phase of the cell cycle and consecutively die by apoptosis.
+However, apoptosis induction is not very intensive and considerable portion of cells remains arrested in G2 phase during 10 days after the irradiation.
+Radiation-induced apoptosis in GH3 cells therefore seems to follow mitosis attempt.